2X MATCH: Leave your mark. Join the Evelyn H. Lauder Legacy Society with your bequest for research.

 Progress Thus Far

-Drs.
-Deasy and Tannenbaum have successfully developed and applied advanced mathematical methods to complex datasets and made significant progress in addressing questions in several areas of cancer biology and treatment.
-They have developed a way to analyze large amounts of data of multiple types and meaningfully correlate them across data types, for example, radiomic features from CT scans and gene expression from the same tumor samples.
-The team has also applied a new mathematical tool to extract more refined disease subtypes from data from the two largest genomic breast cancer studies, METABRIC in the UK and The Cancer Genome Atlas (TCGA) in the US.
+Dr. Deasy and his team have successfully developed and applied advanced mathematical methods to complex datasets and made significant progress in addressing questions in several areas of cancer biology and treatment.
+The team applied a new mathematical tool to extract more refined disease subtypes from data from the two largest genomic breast cancer studies, METABRIC in the UK and The Cancer Genome Atlas (TCGA) in the US and found a subtype with a distinct molecular signature a may respond to different treatments than other breast cancer subtypes.
 Lastly, the team has developed a deep learning method to enhance outcomes prediction.
-The method was tested with data from a large study of multiple myeloma and ten major cancers in TCGA and showed superior predictive performance compared to other alternative methods.
+The method was tested with data from a large study of multiple myeloma and ten major cancers and identified the key role that the gene WEE1 plays in driving poor prognosis for many cases.
+The team also demonstrated that, for breast cancers, metastases take on molecular characteristics of the destination tissue.

 What’s next